THE DOVER WAR MEMORIAL PROJECT

 "Too dearly loved to be forgotten" - Mum, Dad, Brother and Sister (September 1941)

-Wells, E. A.
+~#Wells, E. A.

-Edith Agnes Wells.
-She was an Ambulance Sister in the Dover Nursing Division of the St John Ambulance Brigade, having been one of the original members in 1928.
+Edith Agnes Wells was an Ambulance Sister in the Dover Nursing Division of the St John Ambulance Brigade, having been one of the original members in 1928.
 She had been in charge of the Cadet Division for a while, and since 1942 had been Storekeeper.
-She had been a very much valued member of the division before the war, and it was said that practically all her spare time was given to ambulance work in public duties and in the training of ARP personnel.
+She had been a very much valued member of the division before the war, and it was said that practically all her spare time was given to ambulance work in public duties and in the training of ARP personnel

 details, Joyce Banks

-Wheeler, R.
+Robert Wheeler, courtesy Cathleen MillwoodWheeler, R.

-Robert Wheeler.
-He died on 1 September 1944, aged 55.
+Robert Wheeler died on 1 September 1944, aged 55.
 He was injured by his home at Pavilion Bungalow, Lower Road, Kearsney, and died at the Casualty Hospital, Union Road.
-He was a Special Constable.
-He was the widower of the late Kathleen Wheeler and the son of Mr. and Mrs. Wheeler, of 107 Charles Street, Tredegar, Monmouthshire
+He was a Special Constable and had just telephoned the police station from a police box in Lower Road

 White, L. W. P.

-Leonard Wilfred Pearman White was a farm worker.
-He died on 7 September 1942, aged 37, at the Casualty Hospital after being injured the day before at 21 Pioneer Road.
-He was buried on 10th September at Chalrton, 14 SK.
+He married Doris M West on 7 March 1942.
+Exactly six months later, on 7 September 1942, he died, aged 37, at the Casualty Hospital after being injured by enemy action the day before at his home, 21 Pioneer Road.

 Whitewood.
 H. J.

 Henry John Whitewood.
-He died on 16 June 1944, aged 60 at the Casualty Hospital after having been injured on 7 June at the Marine Station.
-He had been a fitter on the H Whitewood, by Simon ChambersSouthern Railway, and several SR workmates acted as bearers: G. Brown, F. Chant, R. Easton, T. Joyner, J Partridge, W. Twist.
+He died on 16 June 1944, aged 60 at the Casualty Hospital after having been injured on 7 June at the Marine Station (another account suggests the loco sheds in Beach Street).
+He had been a fitter on the Southern Railway, and several SR workmates acted as bearers: G.Brown, F Chant, R Easton, T Joyner, J Partridge, W Twist.
 The coffin was draped with the Union Flag.
 The first part of the service was held at St Martin's church, near Henry's home at 36 Markland Road.
 The Rev W F Jenkins officiated.
-Henry's grave is unmarked, but is at 3 FR at St James, and lies in this area, behind the graves of Cyril Coe and Jack Pulham, marked by CWGC headstones.
+Henry's grave is unmarked, but is at 3 FR at St James.
+It lies directly to the right of the grave pictured, behind the two headstones on the left.
+In the background may be seen some of the World War II graves at St James.

-Mrs Alice Lottie Whitewood (nee Leveridge) was Henry's wife.
-They had been married nearly 38 years, having wed at Peckham on 27th July 1907.
-After the funeral she thanked her friends and neighbours for their sympathy, and also the Casualty hospital and members of the Southern Railway for their kindness, and for all the floral tributes sent.
-Mrs Whitewood died in the 1980s, aged around 90.
-She was a seamstress, making dresses for Danny La Rue amongst others.
+After the funeral Mrs Whitewood thanked her friends and neighbours for their sympathy, and also the Casualty hospital and members of the Southern Railway for their kindness, and for all the floral tributes sent.
+Mrs. Whitewood died in the 1980s, aged around 90.

 The Whitewood family came from the Isle of Wight, but Henry and Alice (née Leveridge) probably married in London.
-A family story says they were evacuated from London to Dover. with thanks to Terry Cleaver
+A family story says they were evacuated from London to Dover with thanks to Terry Cleaver

 note: R. Easton, coffin bearer, was Maggie S-K's granddad

-Wildey, S. A.
+#Wildey, S. A.

 Wills, J. C, H. M., H. A., V. and B. J.

 James Cauty, Hilda May, Horace Alfred, Vera, and Brian John Wills.
 They all died on 12 June 1941, killed by a parachute mine.
 James, Hilda, and Brian died at their home at 14 Randolph Road, and Vera and Horace died at the Casualty Hospital, Union Road, after having been injured at home.
-James was 54, Hilda 50, Horace 25, Vera 16, and Brian 4.
+James was 54, Hilda 50, Horace 25, Vera 16, and Brian 4

 Pictured left - Before the storm clouds gathered: the Wills family in the mid 1930s.
 The lad in the flat cap is Horace Wills, on his right is Jesse Wills, and on his left is his sister Hilda.
 Next to her is Frederick, then little Vera.
 At the back is James Cauty Wills, holding Douglas.
 Next to him, in front, is his wife, Hilda, mother of the children.
-Little Brian had not then been born.
+Little Brian had not then been born

 *